Hervey Bay parks and gardens

 This park is a perfect accompaniment to the iconic Urangan Pier.
 A great place to walk off a meal from one of the nearby restaurants, the park has been landscaped with elements of the natural environment in mind and has become a backdrop for public artworks.
 Toilets, seating, shelters and shade are available.

-Ernie Organ Park, Torquay
+Ernie Organ Park - Esplanade, Torquay

 Referred to by the locals as the 'train' park, Organ Park lets you enjoy the best of both worlds at Organ Park - younger kids can have fun on the play train and other playground equipment while the adults can stretch out and relax in the shaded grassed areas.

 Alternatively, you can walk along the boardwalk or have a swim in the ocean.
-Facilities include: BBQ, tables and seating.
+Facilities include BBQ, tables and seating.

-Located between Aplin and Flinders Streets on the Esplanade, this park contains toilet and BBQ facilities and plenty of off-street parking with easy access to the beach and an exciting wonderland in the tidal rock pools.
+This park contains toilet and BBQ facilities and plenty of off-street parking with easy access to the beach and an exciting wonderland in the tidal rock pools.
 The playground is protected from the road so it is a great place for parents, and grandparents, to relax as their children play.

 ESA Park features turtle friendly lighting to protect the small but established turtle rookery adjacent to the park.
 Turtles are attracted by light, so to avoid having baby turtles head towards the playground instead of the ocean, these specially designed lights shine a warm beam that is sheltered from the beach.